Software Testing:

 Why do we need Software Testing?

-- Cost-Effective: Testing any software application on time can save time and money.
-Because if you don’t test the application at an early stage and you test your application later, at that time, if you find many bugs.
+• Cost-Effective: Testing any software application on time can save time and money.
+Because if you don’t test the application at an early stage and later if you find many bugs.
 Then, it will cost more and impact the delivery of your product because it will require more time to fix those bugs, which may impact other application modules.

-- Customer Satisfaction: The Main goal of any organization or product owner is to give the best to their customer, satisfying the application.
+• Customer Satisfaction: Any organization or product owner’s main goal is to give their customer the most satisfying application.
 So, to achieve this, the software needs to be tested so that we can bring the best user experience to the consumers.

 Software Testing Principles

-Fundamental testing principles help test teams get the most out of their time and effort during the process.
+Software testing principles help the test teams to get the most out of their time and effort during the process.
 By applying fundamental principles, tests can be performed more efficiently and effectively.
-Fundamental principles apply to all types of testing— black box, white box, performance, load, security, and more.

-The following list represents a set of fundamental principles that should help test teams get better results, reduce risk, and ultimately gain confidence in their testing activities.
-Adopting these philosophies will take you and your team to the next level.
+The following list represents a set of fundamental principles that should help the test teams to get better results, reduce risk, and ultimately gain confidence in their testing activities.
+Adopting these philosophies will take the test team to the next level.

-We have written a detailed post about the Software Testers Principles of Testing, and you can follow the link for that article.
+We have written a detailed post about the testing principles in software testing, and you can follow the link for that article.

 Software Testing Types OR Types of Testing